Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown based on provided studies — no pharmacokinetic or absorption data was included in the provided research papers.
+Unknown based on provided studies — no pharmacokinetic data in the provided papers.

 Red Flags to Watch For